 10 Fascinating Facts About W.E.B.
 Du Bois

 William Edward Burghardt Du Bois was born just three years after the end of the Civil War and lived to see the incipient days of the Civil Rights movement.
 A thinker, scientist, and activist, Du Bois was an integral part of moving from one era to the next, not only by contributing a remarkable amount to the public discourse on racial inequity but also by putting his beliefs into practice as an organizer.
 His legacy is cemented by his social scientific efforts and the groups he founded to fight for social justice.
 Here are 10 facts about W.E.B.
-Du Bois, who was born on this day in 1868.
+Du Bois.

 1. W.E.B.
 Du Bois was the first African American to get a Ph.D. from Harvard.